Gravitating vortices with positive curvature: The method of continuity and openness

 \section{The method of continuity and openness}

-In this section we introduce the continuity path that we will use for the proof of Theorem \ref{th:main}, and prove that the existence of solutions of the gravitating vortex equations is an open condition for the coupling constant, via a Lebrun-Simanca type argument.
+In this section we introduce the continuity path that we will use for the proof of Theorem \ref{th:main}, and prove that the existence of solutions of the gravitating vortex equations is an open condition for the coupling constant and the volume.